Growth of block diagonal operators and symmetry-resolved Krylov complexity

 Finally, we elaborate on the occurrence of the equipartition of Krylov complexity.
 In general, we expect this is due to the specific choice \eqref{eq:good_operator_CHO}.
 Focusing for simplicity on $N=1$, we observe that this operator creates and destroys a particle and an antiparticle.
 Thus, it connects Fock states with an energy difference $\Delta E/\omega-1=\pm 2$.
 Supported by the analysis in the Appendix, we show that in this example equipartition of Krylov complexity is related to the locality in the energy basis of the considered operator.
 We hope to test this hypothesis in more general scenarios in future works.

 \paragraph*{Conclusions and Outlook.---} In this work, we introduced the symmetry-resolved Krylov complexity to probe the contribution of different charge sectors to the growth of operators invariant under a given symmetry.
 This approach highlights the intricacy of the relationship between the total complexity $C_K(t)$ of the operator and the complexities $C^{(q)}_K(t)$ of its fixed-charge blocks.
 We find that, although a general relation between $C_K(t)$ and the $C^{(q)}_K(t)$'s is complicated and system-dependent, the initial growth of the total complexity is perfectly captured by the average $\bar{C}(t)$ in \eqref{eq:weighted_Complexity} of the symmetry-resolved complexities over the charge sectors.
 We interpret this as an effective early-time dynamics on the Krylov chain characterized by several charged particles hopping independently and then coalescing in a unique degree of freedom at late times.
-This picture resembles a confinement-deconfinement transition in time whose nature has yet to be clarified.
-It would be interesting to understand, for instance, how the time scale at which it occurs depends on the details of the system considered.
+In other words, at early times, we can precisely identify the individual charge contributions, as if the fixed-charge Krylov particles have a manifest effect on the total Krylov complexity through the average $\bar{C}(t)$.
+On the other hand, at late times, given that $\bar{C}(t)$ deviates from $C_K(t)$, this picture of charged Krylov particles individually contributing to the total complexity breaks down.
+However, the charge sectors still play a collective role in determining $C_K(t)$, despite not being described by hopping particles.
+It would be interesting to understand how the time scale at which the behaviour changes depends on the details of the system considered.
 Beyond the initial times, we conjecture that $C_K(t) - \bar{C}(t)$ is non-negative and captures the correlations among the charge sectors in determining the optimal basis to describe the operator growth.
+These correlations are not evident from other quantities, as the autocorrelation functions.
+Indeed, the total autocorrelation function is given by the average over the charge sectors of the resolved contributions (see the Appendix), hiding the mixing among the sectors.
+For this reason, $C_K- \bar{C}$, provides a helpful tool for improving our understanding of Krylov complexity as a measure of operator spread.
 This is supported by the examples considered in the manuscript.
 For a complete picture, it will be important to understand if the complexity of the full operator captures both quantum and classical correlations between its charge sectors, as it happens for the symmetry-resolved entanglement entropies \cite{Lukin:2019tkq}.
 Finally, we find that the U(1)-invariant operator \eqref{eq:good_operator_CHO} involving complex harmonic oscillators exhibits the equipartition of Krylov complexity among the charge sectors.